pachyderm/docs/content/2.2.x/concepts/advanced-concepts/globalID.md

 Pachyderm associates a commit ID to each new commit.
 You can quickly check this new commit by running `pachctl list commit repo@branch`. **All resulting downstream commits and jobs in your DAG will then share that same ID (Global Identifier).**

-!!!
-Info "TLDR"
+{{% notice note %}}
 The commits and jobs sharing the same ID **represent a logically-related set of objects**.
 The ID of a commit is also:

 - the ID of any commits created along due to provenance relationships,
 - and the ID of any jobs triggered by the creation of those commits.
+{{% /notice %}}

 This ability to track down related commits and jobs with one global identifier brought the need to introduce a new scope to our original concepts of [job](../../pipeline-concepts/job/) and [commit](../../data-concepts/commit/).
 The nuance in the scope of a commit or a job ( "Global" or "Local") gives the term two possible meanings.